Gender role: Hinduism

 However, in a religious cosmology like Hinduism, which prominently features female and androgynous deities, some gender transgression is allowed.
-This group is known as the hijras, and has a long tradition of performing in important rituals, such as the birth of sons and weddings.
+This group is known as the hijras and has a long tradition of performing at important rituals, such as the births of sons and weddings.
 Despite this allowance for transgression, Hindu cultural traditions portray women in contradictory ways.
 Women's fertility is given great value, but female sexuality is depicted as potentially dangerous and destructive.